 - Students must physically distance at the bus stop

 What can families expect?

-- Prior to the pandemic drivers were in short supply and there may be times when a driver is unable to operate their route.
+- Prior to the pandemic drivers were in short supply and has since been further exasperated by Covid-19.
+There may be times when a driver is unable to operate their route.
 Runs may be delayed getting to the school or stop.
 Runs may be cancelled if a replacement driver is not available.
 Families should be prepared to provide alternate means of transportation should this occur.